English bagpipes

-When bagpipes arrived in England is unknown, there is some evidence to suggest Anglo-Saxon times, however the oldest confirmed proof of the existence of bagpipes anywhere in the world comes from three separate sources in the 13th century.
-Two of them English; the Tenison Marginalie Psalter from Westminster and an entry into the accounts books of Edward the I of England recording the purchase of a set of bagpipes.
-The third from the Cantigas Del Santa Maria published in Spain.
-From the 14th century onwards, bagpipes start to appear in the historical records of European countries, however half the mentions come from England suggesting Bagpipes were more common in England.
+When bagpipes arrived in England is unknown.
+There is some evidence to suggest Anglo-Saxon times; however, the oldest confirmed proof of the existence of bagpipes anywhere in the world comes from three separate sources in the 13th century.
+Two of these are English, namely the Tenison Marginalie Psalter from Westminster and an entry into the accounts books of Edward I of England recording the purchase of a set of bagpipes, and the third is from the Cantigas del Santa Maria published in Spain.
+From the 14th century onwards, bagpipes start to appear in the historical records of European countries; however, half the mentions come from England, which suggests that bagpipes were more common in England.

 Bagpipes are mentioned in English literature as early as The Canterbury Tales by Geoffrey Chaucer, written between the 1380s and 1390s.
 Writing in the Prologue about the Miller, the lines read:

 Stone and wood carvings of bagpipes of many different types began to appear in English cathedrals and churches beginning in the 14th century; examples of such carvings may be found in Cornwall, Dorset, Devon, Herefordshire, Yorkshire, Cambridgeshire, Manchester, Norfolk, and Shropshire.

-Bagpipes increased in popularity across England and Europe throughout the 15th to 17th centuries.
+Bagpipes increased in popularity across England and Europe throughout the 15th to 17th century.
 During the Baroque era the same technological increase that allowed the development of Baroque instruments was applied to the bagpipes and they became more sophisticated too, which along with a decrease in size and volume of pipes, small parlour pipes becoming preferred, the crude great pipes of medieval times died out.
-By the 17th century the Pastoral pipes had become the most popular pipes in England and were exported to Ireland by Protestant settlers.
-During the 19th century Europe (except Scotland) experienced a massive loss of popularity in the piping and their piping traditions died out, only to be reborn again in the 20th century.
+By the 17th century the pastoral pipes had become the most popular pipes in England and were exported to Ireland by Protestant settlers.
+During the 19th century Europe (except Scotland) experienced a massive loss of popularity in the piping and their piping traditions died out, only to be reborn in the 20th century.

 The only surviving unbroken English piping tradition is that of the Northumbrian smallpipes, which are used in Northumberland and Durham.
-In addition, the related Border pipe traditional of Northern England and Lowland Scotland has undergone a revival.
+In addition, the related border pipe traditional of Northern England and Lowland Scotland has undergone a revival.

-Anglo-Saxon Bagpipes
+Anglo-Saxon bagpipes

-Bagpipes are mentioned in Ancient Greece and then Rome, but disappear from history until reappearing in Medieval Spain and England and quickly spreading across parts of Medieval Europe, with one exception.
+Bagpipes are mentioned in ancient Greece and then Rome, but disappear from history until reappearing in medieval Spain and England and quickly spreading across parts of medieval Europe, with one exception.
 Currently the only known possible Dark Age usage of bagpipes is in England.
 The Exeter Book of Riddles, a collection of manuscripts from across England written in the Old English language contains a riddle where the answer is, Bagpipes.
-Also a number of Anglo-Saxon Musical instruments were uncovered at Hungate in York, among them a reed pipe.
+Also a number of Anglo-Saxon musical instruments were uncovered at Hungate in York, among them a reed pipe.
 It has been proposed by researchers it may be a bagpipe chanter.
 However there is no way of telling for sure as other instruments such as bladder pipes used reed pipes as well.